monsterkrampe/crystal/concepts/strings/about.md

 `[]` is actually implemented as a String instance method, where the index is the method argument.
 ```

-In crystal is the first character in a string at index 0.
+In Crystal is the first character in a string at index 0.

 ```crystal
 "Hello World"[0]